Rules Of Stopping In Quran

 Importance of the Rules of Stopping When Reading Quran

-The benefits of learning Tajweed and the rules of stopping when reading Quran are literally countless.
-Knowing the proper places to begin and the rules of stopping when reading Quran is of utmost importance in order not to make fatal pronunciation mistakes or change the entire meaning.
+The benefits of learning Tajweed and the rules for pausing when reading the Qur’an literally are countless.
+Knowing the proper places to start and the rules for stopping when reading the Qur’an is very important so that we do not make fatal mistakes in pronunciation or change the entire meaning.

-Moreover, Prophet Muhammad PBUH strongly encouraged us to give the Quran its due effort and respect saying:
+Moreover, the Prophet Muhammed, may God bless him and grant him peace, strongly encouraged us to give the Quran its due effort and respect saying:

-Let us start with the basic rules of Quran recitation.
-A lot of people are unaware of the basic symbols and signs that they see in the Quran.
-Thus, here are the basic Quran recitation rules and symbols that you guys need to know about.
+Let’s start with the basic rules of Quran recitation.
+Many people are ignorant of the basic symbols and signs they see in the Qur’an.
+Hence, here are the basic rules and symbols of Quran recitation that you guys must know.